morganoneka/GCNDownstream/README.md

 ## Data format
 You will need:
 - A directory containing GCNs.
 Should be an adjacency matrix, covariance, something like this.
 - A directory containing DAVID output.
-(TODO: include a tutorial for running DAVID)

-(TODO: tutorial using dummy data)

 ## What these scripts do:
 ### Analysis of GCNs